Menu Close

 2. “What can I do to help?”

 If your loved one has had depression or anxiety for a while, chances are they probably know what does and does not help them.
-Even if they just need help with something simple like laundry or grocery shopping, offering help lets them know you care.
+Even if they just need help with something simple, offering help lets them know you care.

 3. “That sounds really difficult.
 How are you coping?”